LaurenceA/SEMT20003/README.md

 ## Course Materials for TB1:
 Course materials for each week will be posted here on Monday.
 Course materials each week will include some combination of:
 * There are pdf notes for every week of taught material.
+* The notes are often long-ish, but that's only because I'm trying to be _thorough_ (e.g. I'm trying to include all the steps in derivations).
+So the notes shouldn't in general be very dense.
 * The pdf notes will _usually, but not always_ include questions.
 * All questions will have worked answers.
 * There will _usually, but not always_ be iPython notebooks (which are examinable), discussing practical aspects of training neural networks.  _It is critical for your understanding that you play around with the material in the notebooks.
 Open up your own Colab notebook and enter the commands yourself; play with the commands; try things that are a little bit different!